 Copywriting for your website personas

-As mentioned above, to know your customer, you must gather as much information as humanly possible on each market segment.
-You have to gather demographic data (age, sex, household income, family size, number of credit cards, media preferences and so on) and psychographic data (value system, triggers, behavioral style, response mechanisms, fears, passions, motivations and so on).
+As mentioned above, you must gather as much information as possible about each market segment to know your customers.
+You have to gather demographic data (age, sex, household income, family size, number of credit cards, media preferences, and so on) and psychographic data (value system, triggers, behavioral style, response mechanisms, fears, passions, motivations, and so on).

 Demographical data can give you a good view of customers (if you haven’t had any customers yet, aim at targeting a narrow market).
-You can probably determine their age and health from their appearance, their family and marital situation from their conversations, their economic level from the way they dress and their behavior, and so on.
+You can probably determine their age and health from their appearance, family and marital situation from their conversations, economic level from how they dress and their behavior, and so on.

 Psychographic data is a little more difficult.
 Small businesses rarely have resources to purchase data, but you can gather some from observation and extrapolate more.
 For example, as mentioned above, zip code analysis and surveys, as well as interviews and polls, can give you a lens into economic, social status, types of vehicles they own, income, etc. According to Derrick English Jr.;